 The reprocessed PolandSPANTM profiles from NE Poland show a much more complex architecture of the EEC crust compared with the WARR data (Grad et al., 2010), which is a result of the different methodologies employed.
-However, as discussed below, it is not only an issue of more complex reflectivity observed in the reflection profiles but also a redefinition of the middle/lower crust and Moho depths.
+However, as discussed below, it is not only an issue of more complex reflectivity observed in the reflection profiles but also a redefinition of the middle-lower crust and Moho depths.

-The thickness of the Phanerozoic platform cover varies from ~7-8 km in the SW to less than 2 km in the NE (Fig. 7-9).
-With few exceptions (e.g. SW part of line 5400, Fig. 8), reflection Moho is relatively well defined as the base of bands of intermittent reflections dividing reflective crust from the generally more transparent upper mantle.
+The thickness of the Phanerozoic platform cover varies from \sim 7-8 km in the SW to less than 2 km in the NE (Figs. 7-9).
+With few exceptions (e.g. SW part of line 5400; Fig. 8), reflection Moho is relatively well defined as the base of bands of intermittent reflections dividing reflective crust from the generally more transparent upper mantle.
 In the following comparisons, we use the compilation of WARR data by Majdański (2012), including the top lower crust and Moho horizons.
-The depth to WARR Moho varies smoothly along the interpreted PolandSPANTM profiles between 38 and 43 km with a typical value around 40 km, being close to the global average of the "normal" continental crust (Christensen and Mooney,
+The depth to WARR Moho varies smoothly along the interpreted PolandSPAN[TM] profiles between 38 and 43 km with a typical value around 40 km, being close to the global average of the "normal" continental crust (Christensen and Mooney, 1995).

-- 5 1995).
 The agreement between such defined WARR Moho and the assumed crust-mantle boundary interpreted in the reflection data is good, with some notable exceptions.
-Reflection Moho along line 1200 is ~2-3 km shallower than the WARR Moho (Fig. 7).
+Reflection Moho along line 1200 is $\sim 2-3$ km shallower than the WARR Moho (Fig. 7).
 Reflection Moho in the NE part of line 5600 is up to 4 km shallower.
-Reflection Moho along line 5500 is ~2 km shallower.
-In the case of line 5400, a Moho uplift (~2-3 km) is observed.
-See discussion on the AMCG complex below.
-However, considering the fact that the velocities in the sedimentary cover are poorly resolved in WARR - 10 models and we used reflection-derived velocities at shallower depths, those changes can be attributed to the differences between those two methods.
-The depth to lower crust was inferred using WARR data and the change in the reflectivity patterns observed between the middle/lower crustal depths.
-The lower crust has generally a much-reduced thickness as compared with the WARR model.
-We can note some distinct lower crustal reflectivity patterns, with a common observation that the lower crust is reflective close to its top. - 15
+Reflection Moho along line 5500 is $\sim 2 \,\text{km}$ shallower.
+In the case of line 5400, a Moho uplift ($\sim 2-3$ km) is observed.
+See the discussion on the AMCG complex below.
+However, considering the fact that the velocities in the sedimentary cover are poorly resolved in WARR models and we used reflection-derived velocities at shallower depths, those changes can be attributed to the differences between those two methods.
+The depth to lower crust was inferred using WARR data and the change in the reflectivity patterns observed between the mid- to lowercrustal depths.
+The lower crust generally has a much-reduced thickness compared with the WARR model.
+We can note some distinct lower-crustal reflectivity patterns, with a common observation that the lower crust is reflective close to its top.